RayHulala/academic-kickstart/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Ruishen Zhang is a Ph.D. candidate at the Accounting Department of Frankfurt School of Finance and Management.
 His research interests include financial accounting, information production in capital markets, corporate governance, cross-discipline research (on linguistic and culture), and political economy of finance and accounting.<br>

-Ruishen will be on 2019 accounting job market.
+Ruishen will be on the 2019 accounting job market.

 interests:
 - Capital markets